Nelson yau , executive director

 Since May, 2014, Nelson has served as the Executive Director of Hope of the City with a desire and commitment to bring real, life-changing hope to those living in poverty and despair in Hong Kong.
 His passion is to develop an army of committed, caring long-term volunteers to serve the city through building relationships with the poor and tearing down the social and economic barriers that so easily divide our society and lead to hopelessness.

-kevin iu , associate director of community engagement
+kevin iu , deputy director of operations

 Born and raised in Hong Kong, Kevin cherishes the beauty of community in his hometown.
 After graduating from Applied Science and Engineering in University of Toronto, he returned to Hong Kong and began his career in Civil Engineering.